Spring Boot ApplicationReadyEvent

 This is the project structure.

-This is the Maven build file.
+This is the Gradle build file.
 The spring-boot-starter-webflux

-building WebFlux applications using Spring Framework's Reactive Web support.
+starter for building WebFlux applications using Spring Framework's Reactive Web

 package com.zetcode.bean; public class TimeResponse { private String date; private Long unixtime; private String time; public String getDate() { return date; } public void setDate(String date) { this.date = date; } public Long getUnixtime() { return unixtime; } public void setUnixtime(Long unixtime) { this.unixtime = unixtime; } public String getTime() { return time; } public void setTime(String time) { this.time = time; } @Override public String toString() { final StringBuilder sb = new StringBuilder("TimeResponse{"); sb.append("date='").append(date).append('\''); sb.append(", unixtime=").append(unixtime); sb.append(", time='").append(time).append('\''); sb.append('}'); return sb.toString(); } }